tdwg/bdq/tg2/_review/index.md

 BDQ is organized as a set of complementary documents that together define *what* to test, *how* to describe Tests and their results consistently, and *how* to apply those Tests in practice.
 At the core are the BDQ Tests (`bdqtest:`), which specify reusable, implementable evaluations over clearly identified inputs (`Information Elements` plus optional `Parameters`) and produce structured outputs (`Responses`) that can be reported and exchanged across systems.

-The semantics and shared terminology used by the `Tests` are provided by the Fitness For Use Framework (`bdqffdq:`) and supporting vocabularies (`bdq:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`).
+The semantics and shared terminology used by the `Tests` are provided by the Fitness For Use Framework (`bdqffdq:`) and supporting vocabularies (`bdqval:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`).
 Together, these vocabularies make it possible to define each `Test` and interpret its Responses in a consistent way, so that results from different implementations can be treated as comparable statements about fitness for use.

 BDQ supports both `Quality Assurance` (QA) and `Quality Control` (QC) by providing standardized `Tests`, structured Responses, and `Measure` patterns that can be composed into Test suites for particular `Use Cases` (see [2.
 Context for Quality, Uses and Purposes](docs/guide/users/index.md#2-context-for-quality-uses-and-purposes-non-normative) in the [BDQ User's Guide](docs/guide/users/index.md)).
 Running the set of `Tests` associated with a `Use Case` on a dataset produces an evaluation of the fitness of that dataset for that specified use, and yields results that can be compared and shared across organizations.
 By using a common framework and shared vocabularies to define and report `Tests`, BDQ makes it easier for the community to collaborate on data quality assessment, implementation, and interpretation in a consistent manner.